NeoHW/mini-dsp/README.md

 see how these work.

-In addition to the .NET Core content, there is a ready-to-go `.gitignore` file sourced from the the .NET Core [.gitignore](https://github.com/dotnet/core/blob/master/.gitignore).
+In addition to the .NET Core content, there is a ready-to-go `.gitignore` file sourced from the .NET Core [.gitignore](https://github.com/dotnet/core/blob/master/.gitignore).
 This will help keep your repository clean of build files and other configuration.

 Finally, the `.gitlab-ci.yml` contains the configuration needed for GitLab